DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ### No waiting for source clone or initial build

 Remote-managing our developer sandboxes means we can keep a few spare devcontainer pods waiting in a warm-standby pool.
+Similar to the way we also keep a minimum number of CI runners ready to start jobs with no delay.

 When a developer needs a new workspace, we'll just assign one of our standby devcontainer pods to them, switch to their desired branch, and